RihardsGold/RihardsGold/README.md

 - 📫 How to reach me: RihardsGoldmanis@outlook.com
 - Please reach me if you have any tips or suggestions.
 - Thanks for coming here.
+- Modding at Breachers discord server.
+If you run into any problems there or in game, feel free to DM me at Rihards#5084